Our School App Stay connected on the go...

 Year 11 – Results Day support: The vast majority of students achieve the requirements for their preferred post-16 pathway.
 Should this not be the case on results day, support including independent careers advice & guidance, is provided to students and parents.

 Year 12 – Welcome to CGS Sixth Form: a Parent Information Evening and Sixth Form lectures introduce students to the Sixth Form.
 All students complete a transition questionnaire to enable the Careers Coordinator to target specific support, including independent careers guidance for students who have not had this prior to joining.
 All students meet individually with the Director of Sixth Form or Sixth Form Learning Mentor.

 Year 13 – Preparing to move on from school: A series of lectures, workshops and information evenings form the back bone of post-18 transition information support.
 Staff provide support for all students individually regardless of their chosen pathway throughout their final year at CGS, and independent careers guidance is available to students who request it.
 There are several opportunities for parents to be involved including a “Preparing for results day” lecture for students and parents to attend together.

 Year 13 – Results Day support: The vast majority of students achieve the requirements for their preferred post-18 pathway.
 Should this not be the case on results day, support including independent careers advice & guidance, is provided to students and parents.

 Can students do Work Experience?

-Work shadowing: Parents of Y9 students are encouraged to participate in a “take your child to work day”.
+Work shadowing: Parents of Year 9 students are encouraged to participate in a “take your child to work day”.

-Work experience: the majority of Y11 students undertake at least one week of work experience after GCSE exams.
-Work experience is also part of the Sixth Form programme in Y12 or Y13.
+Work experience: the majority of Year 11 students undertake at least one week of work experience after GCSE exams.
+Work experience is also part of the Sixth Form programme in Year 12 or Year 13.